learn-co-students/react-components-as-routes-v-000/README.md

 );
 ```

 After your finished, refresh the browser and verify that it is still working.
-So before we congratulate ourselves yet go take a look at the __Route__ component documentation and see if there is a prop that is better suited for this.
+So, before we congratulate ourselves, go take a look at the __Route__ component documentation and see if there is a prop that is better suited for this.

 https://reacttraining.com/react-router/web/api/Route